 Who it's for: Everyone.

-First off, the PS5 currently has the upper hand when it comes to games.
-PlayStation gamers have been binging titles like Marvel’s Spider-Man: Miles Morales, Demon’s Souls, and Godfall since the get-go, while Xbox fans have been stuck clamoring for Xbox exclusives like Halo Infinite and The Medium, both of which have been delayed until mid-2021.
-Sony has also finally brought backward compatibility into the fold, too, and the PS5 will be able to play most PS4 games, so you won't miss out on late-gen titles like The Last of Us Part II and Ghosts of Tsushima.
+First of all, the PS5 currently has the upper hand when it comes to games.
+PlayStation gamers have been enjoying titles like Marvel’s Spider-Man: Miles Morales, Demon’s Souls, and Godfall since the get-go.
+Xbox fans, on the other hand, have finally been able to play Halo Infinite following its launch in 2021, but beyond that, the list of top-tier exclusives is slim.
+Sony also has finally brought backward compatibility into the fold, too, and the PS5 will be able to play most PS4 games, so you won't miss out on late-gen titles like The Last of Us Part II and Ghosts of Tsushima.
 The PS5 simply has the best game library out there right now.

-If discs aren't your thing — or you’re simply want to save some cash — look no further than the difference between the two is that the Digital Edition has no disc drive, meaning Ultra HD Blu-rays are out of the equation and you'll need to rely on digital downloads.
+If discs aren't your thing — or you simply want to save some cash — look no further than the difference between the two is that the Digital Edition has no disc drive, meaning Ultra HD Blu-rays are out of the equation, and you'll need to rely on digital downloads.
 Everything else, including the launch lineup, remains the same..
-It retails for $100 less than the standard PS5, but is identical in terms of specs.
+It retails for $100 less than the standard PS5 but is identical in terms of specs.
 The only

 Why you should buy this: It's the most powerful Xbox available right now, and Game Pass is an attractive value.